 Inserting images into articles

 You can insert images into articles using the following procedure.
-Be sure to insert the image, as opposed to copying and pasting the image from another source, to avoid image issues.
 As an alternative to inserting images directly in your articles, you can host your images on a public file server and link to them.

 To insert an image in an article

-- In help center or Guide Admin, create a new article or edit an existing article.
+- In your help center or Guide Admin, create a new article or edit an existing article.

 - Place the cursor where you want the image to appear.